-Situated amongst historic dairy-farming country, in the heart of the picturesque Margaret River wine appellation, Bussells Bushland Cottages is a gazetted “Land for Wildlife” property.
-The rustic charm of our 8 well-appointed (self-contained) rammed-earth cottages is complemented by the natural (20 hectare) bush block.
-The property is well treed with jarrah, marri, banksia and peppermint trees; and is home to prolific birdlife, possums, brush-tailed phascogales (wambengers), bandicoots and kangaroos.
+Located in the heart of the picturesque Margaret River wine appellation, Bussells Bushland Cottages is a gazetted “Land for Wildlife” and “Wildlife Land Trust” sanctuary.
+The rustic charm of our 8 well-appointed (self-contained) rammed-earth cottages is complemented by the natural (20 hectare) bush block, well treed with jarrah, marri, banksia and peppermint trees; and home to prolific birdlife, possums, brush-tailed phascogales (wambengers), bandicoots and kangaroos.

-With its easy accessibility and convenience to all of the region’s delights, Bussells Bushland Cottages remains the property of choice for many hundreds of visitors to the region.
-They love the tranquillity of the bush block and come back again and again.
+With its easy accessibility and convenience to all of the region’s delights, Bussells Bushland Cottages remains the property of choice for thousands of visitors to the region.
+They love the tranquillity of the bush block and many come back again and again.

 Travelling south along Bussell Highway and just before entering Margaret River township, turn right into Carters Road and proceed for around 4kms, then (on the left hand side) enter the property’s 600 metre (tree-lined) driveway.
 You’ve now arrived at one of Western Australia’s most idyllic accommodation properties.

-We also share the bush block with mobs of kangaroos and possums, brush-tailed phascogales (wambengers), bandicoots and a variety of other lesser animals.
+We also share the bush block with mobs of kangaroos, possums, brush-tailed phascogales (wambengers), bandicoots and a variety of other lesser animals.

 What's on at a glance...